abbreviatedman/spellbound/data/quotes.md

 627
 00:37:07,728 --> 00:37:10,144
 Look, I did what I had to do.
-I...
+I…

 628
 00:37:10,298 --> 00:37:12,363